+NOTE – If the BAR and BA variant is Extended Compressed and the Type of Block ACK agreement is HT-Immediate use of the RBUFCAP field is implementation dependent.

 Editor: in the 9.21.2 (Setup and modification of the Block Ack parameters) change the text as follows:

-When the Block Ack Policy subfield value is set to 1 by the originator of an ADDBA Request frame between HT/DBand STAs, then the ADDBA Response frame accepting the ADDBA Request frame shall contain 1 in the Block Ack Policy subfield.
+When the Block Ack Policy subfield value is set to 1 by the originator of an ADDBA Request frame between HT STAs, then the ADDBA Response frame accepting the ADDBA Request frame shall contain 1 in the Block Ack Policy subfield.

 Editor: at end of 9.25.4 (Rules for RD responder) add Note as follows:

+NOTE – The RD responder can assert the RDG/More PPDU subfield to 1 in response to a frame sent by the RD initiator that the RDG/More PPDU subfield is set to 0.

 References: